Jour

 nal

-Selected international programmes
+Selected international activities

 Mitigation activities implemented under the Paris Agreement must supplement the efforts of partner countries and serve to raise their ambition in fighting climate change.
 To this end, mitigation activities must be carefully selected, as well as being designed and developed in cooperation with partner countries to meet local needs.